 Thus, on the 1871 census, at what was now number 7 Stanton Road, were widow Catherine Cartwright and grand-daughter Agnes Emma Gregory (born in 1862)

 Richard and younger brother William Cartwright were sons of Attenborough miller Edward and Mary (nee Hubbard).

 William, also a miller, was the first Cartwright to arrive at South Street, Ilkeston about 1840, from Hucknall Torkard where he had married Elizabeth Allcock, daughter of William and Amy (nee Park), in 1832.

 The couple were accompanied by their four children and stayed a very short time but long enough for son Thomas to be born in the town.

 About 1841 they returned to Hucknall Torkard before moving a few miles eastwards to Epperstone in the late 1840’s.

-As William was leaving the town, miller brother Richard arrived from Eastwood to South Street with his wife Catherine (nee Swanwick), daughter of George and Martha (nee Scrimshaw), and accompanied by their five children.
+As William was leaving the town, miller brother Richard arrived from Eastwood to South Street, Ilkeston in 1841, with his wife Catherine (nee Swanwick), daughter of George and Martha (nee Scrimshaw), and accompanied by their five children.

-Richard Cartwright died in Stanton Road, aged 73, in November 1863 and his widow Catherine died there in September 1875, aged 74.
+It is John’s parents, Richard and Catherine, who are mentioned by Adeline (above), living in the lower cottage.
+Richard died there, aged 73, in November 1863 and his widow Catherine died there on September 28th, 1875, aged 74.

 Coalminer Samuel Smith and family were at number 4.